rickyrauch/syntax-atom-ui/README.md

 ## Introduction

-A dark theme that has been designed with focus and clarity in mind while containing the characteristic Framer colors.
-This theme supports popular coding languages like HTML, CSS, JS, React and JSON, giving you everything you need to build amazing products for the Web.
+Framer Syntax is a dark, minimalist theme inspired by the Framer’s popular code editor.
+It supports coding languages like HTML, CSS, JS, React and JSON, giving you everything you need to build amazing products for the Web.

+This particular theme contains the Syntax UI for use in Atom.

 ## Installation